Location: Sydney’s Northern Beaches

-Sam’s laid back, suburban, Northern Beach Sydney, Australia apartment seems a whole lot larger than it’s listed 557 sq. ft. size, thanks to her smart use of colour throughout her home.
+Sam’s laid back, suburban, Northern Beach Sydney, Australia apartment seems a whole lot larger than it’s listed 557 sq. ft. size, thanks to her smart use of color throughout her home.
 It’s a shining example of making a space a home with patience, as Sam notes her furnishings were accumulated over a span of 15 years.
-Curated high and low pieces define the happy medley of playful shapes and splashes of colour, clearly communicating the cheerful personality of the person who calls this space home...
+Curated high and low pieces define the happy medley of playful shapes and splashes of color, clearly communicating the cheerful personality of the person who calls this space home.

 My/Our style: Simple, fresh, playful and evolving.

 Inspiration: My parents – I’ve been blessed with two very creative artist/illustrators with great taste.

 Favorite Element: The morning and afternoon light that fills it.

 Biggest Challenge: The biggest challenge was re-designing the floor plan to make better use of the space.
 The major changes were the removal of a wall between the living room and kitchen, and the re-designing of the bathroom.

 What Friends Say: The first thing new visitors consistently say is “I love the floor”.
 And they’re also surprised how spacious it feels.

 Proudest DIY: The whole place has been a DIY project, but the kitchen/laundry was probably the biggest challenge.
 A lot of time was spent working out the best new plan for this space in order to keep cupboards below bench height and the fridge completely out of view.

 Biggest Indulgence: The Oblong sofa by Jasper Morrison.
 I lived here for at least three years before committing to a sofa.
 It was incredibly hard to find one suitable and small enough, so when I finally did, I didn’t think twice!